apstanisic/zmaj/packages/docs/docs/authentication.md

 // all values are optional
 await runServer({
 	authentication: {
-		/**
-		 * Can user sign up.
-		 * - true: User is allowed to sign up
-		 * - false: User is not allowed to sign up
-		 * - "dynamic": Value can be changed during runtime
-		 * Defaults to `"dynamic"`.
-		 */
-		allowSignUp: "dynamic",
 		/** How long does refresh token lives in ms. Defaults to `30d`.*/
 		refreshTokenTtlMs: ms("30d"),
 		/** How long does access token lives in ms. Defaults to `20m`. */